MiSTer-devel/MkDocs_MiSTer/docs/basics/troubleshooting.md

 `ip addr flush wlan0`

 It may come back again when your local DHCP server's lease is up and new IP addresses are received.
 In most home networks your dhcp server is your Router/Modem combo unit.

+## Fixing a corrupted linux image on the MiSTer

+Sometimes MicroSD cards may corrupt data over time, this is normal.
+Rarely this can result in the linux files on the MiSTer becoming corrupted.
+If you notice any low-level hardware related problems like the following (but not limited to):

+* HDMI video output not working anymore
+* USB controllers and even keyboards not working
+* Internet no longer working anymore
+* Sound not working over HDMI anymore
+* WiFi not working anymore

+And many more potential hardware failures...
+Then it is best to try and redownload the linux files and overwrite them.
+The best way to do this is by following these instructions:

+1. Remove the MicroSD card from your MiSTer and insert it into your PC.
+2. Download the latest sd-installer release archive (usually in .7z format at the bottom of the list) from here --> [https://github.com/MiSTer-devel/SD-Installer-Win64_MiSTer](https://github.com/MiSTer-devel/SD-Installer-Win64_MiSTer){target=_blank} and unzip it on your PC.
+3. Copy and overwrite the contents of the linux folder from the archive you just downloaded over the linux folder on your MiSTer MicroSD.

+This is essentially what a "Linux Update" does when you run the update script.
+This should get everything back to normal defaults.
+You may need to do the [WiFi setup](wifi.md) steps again if you are using WiFi.